 You can also trade futures on natural gas and heating oil.
 There are plenty of agricultural commodity markets at this broker too.
 For example, soft commodities include cocoa, coffee, cotton, orange juice, and sugar.
 You even have livestock marketplaces like cattle, hogs, and feeder cattle.

-If grains are more your thing, TD Ameritrade supports oats, soybeans, wheat, corn, and more.
+If grains are more your thing, TD Ameritrade supports oats, soybeans, corn, and wheat stocks, among others.
 All in all, if you're a seasoned futures trader that seeks access to a specific commodity market, you are all-but-certain to find it at TD Ameritrade.
 When it comes to fees, TD Ameritrade charges $2.25 per contract when trading futures - plus exchange and regulatory fees.

 In terms of the trading arena itself, Thinkorswim is the proprietary platform offered by TD Ameritrade.
 This is suitable for experienced traders that seek access to advanced pricing charts, technical indicators, and real-time data feeds.
 Thinkorswim is also available via an Android and iOS mobile app.